kaneeldias/ballerina-microservices-example/README.md

-# Microservices example in Ballerina
+# FTGO microservices example in Ballerina

 ## Overview
 This example is based on the [FTGO application](https://github.com/microservices-patterns/ftgo-application), a sample of an online food delivery application, connecting consumers and restaurants.